(above) Presidential candidate Herman Cain

 It is now way past common knowledge that Barack Obama is of mixed heritage.
 He has a White mother and a Black father from Kenya.
 He was raised by his late mother and White grandparents.

-During Obama’s run for the presidency he was demonized and scandalized by southern-raised yahoos.
-When he won the presidency their open contempt flowed like a polluted river from one red state to the other.
+During Obama’s run for the presidency, he was demonized and scandalized by southern-raised yahoos.
+When he won the presidency, their open contempt flowed like a polluted river from one red state to the other.
 Monied organizations like Americans for Prosperity financed anti-Obama protests.
 Participants proudly displayed signs and banners communicating old school emotions and fanaticism.

 Republicans were empowered by their own agenda and spirit of repulsion for Obama.
 Their pre-election animus boiled over, spilling into Obama’s presidency.
 They declared before the campaign began that Hillary Clinton would get the Democratic nomination; Rudy Giuliani would get the Republican nomination.
 Giuliani was favored to win the presidency against Clinton.
 Pollsters and the media predicted he would prance to victory.
-In the meanwhile, the
+In the meanwhile, the media complex and prognosticators treated Obama like a sideshow that would be laughed off the national stage in 2008.

 Herman Cain, on the other hand, in 2011, has a devoted following among the same people that loathe Obama.
 Inasmuch as Cain is not garnering love from the majority of elected Republicans, a few of them are not in his corner.
 But they pretend to be in public.
 Republican rivals who bash Cain have been measured in their language and criticism.
 They do not want to alienate his supporters, most of whom belong to the Tea Party club, and are vocal in their dislike of President Obama.